Caleb Jewett Kimball

 Smith, Roger K. Caleb Jewett Kimball: Edge tool maker: Bennington, NH.

-The Davistown Museum has a C. J. Kimball & Son farrier's slick in the Maritime IV collection listed under edge tools.
+The Davistown Museum has a C. J. Kimball & Son farrier's slick in the Maritime IV Collection listed under edge tools.